fustilio/wordnet-playground/wn-ts-web-demo/src/hooks/SPEC.md

 - Query execution and result handling
 - Progress tracking and error handling
 - Statistics calculation and integrity checking
+- Worker-first: Uses a Comlink worker when available, falls back to main thread

 **Usage Example**:
 ```typescript